chadallison/book_quotes/README.md

   lives often depends on the quality of our habits.”
 (7)
 - “A very small shift in direction can lead to a very meaningful change in destination.”
 (17)
+- “Complaining about not achieving success despite working hard is like complaining about an ice cube not melting when you heated it from twenty-five to thirty-one degrees.
+Your work was not wasted; it is just being stored.
+All the action happens at thirty-two degrees.”
+(21)
+- “’When nothing seems to help, I go and look at a stonecutter hammering away at his rock, perhaps a hundred times without as much as a crack showing in it.
+Yet at the hundred and first blow it will split in two, and I know it was not that last blow that die it – but all that had gone before.”
+(21)
+- “‘The score takes care of itself.’
+The same is true for other areas of life.
+If you want better results, then forget about setting goals.
+  Focus on your system instead.”
+(24)
+- “When you solve problems at the results level, you only solve them temporarily.
+In order to improve for good, you need to solve problems at the systems level.
+Fix the inputs and the outputs will fix themselves.”
+(25)
+- “It makes no sense to restrict your satisfaction to one scenario when there are many paths to success.”
+(26)
+- “The goal is not to run a marathon, the goal is to *become* a runner.”
+  (34)
+- “The most practical way to change *who* you are is to change *what* you do.
+(38)
+- “If you keep casting the same votes you’ve always cast, you’re going to get the same results you’ve always had.
+If nothing changes, nothing is going to change.”
+(39)

 ------------------------------------------------------------------------